cwschultz88/wumpus_deep_reinforcement_learning/README.md

 http://cis-linux1.temple.edu/~giorgio/cis587/readings/wumpus.shtml

 Best Results:
 The average score for the reinforcement agent was at 85 when the learning program crashed.
-This is after learning from about 25k games directly.
+This is after learning from playing 25k games.
 It is important to note the score was still improving - the learning just stopped because the networked crashed and I did not implement parameter saving yet....
 Just as a reference, my best hand crafted agents scored in this environment at:
   - Simple Reflex Agent: 160 - 180
   - Model Based Agent: 420 - 430
   - Search Based Agent: 380 - 400